arekkw/nagadmin/README.md

 * Choose a name
 * Set the command: `ember server --port $PORT --live-reload false`
 * Visit the application at <workspace-name>-<user-name>.c9.io
+* You will need to add your domain to Google and/or Firebase oauth in order to log in.

 ### Code Generators